 Experts from all member states – including Switzerland – are working in the various bodies, monitoring mechanisms and instruments of the Council of Europe.
-Here’s a short introduction to some of the most visible Swiss nationals:
+Here’s a short introduction to some of the most visible Swiss nationals, past and present:

 Judge on behalf of Liechtenstein – Carlo Ranzoni